DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

   Teach in England if you're a qualified teacher from outside the UK.
 Explore the benefits of teaching in England and join a world class education system.
 related_content:
     Career progression stories: "/blog/tag/career-progression"
-    Salaries and benefits of teaching in England : "/is-teaching-right-for-me/teacher-pay-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
+    Teacher pay and benefits in England : "/is-teaching-right-for-me/teacher-pay-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
 navigation: 20.30